michaelparker0804/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach performs a function to manipulate each index in an array; .map does the same thing, but returns the results in a new array

 2. What is the difference between a function and a method?

+A method is a function is an object.

 3. What is closure?

+Closure refers to how a local scope is created by a function which belongs to that function.
+Variables will first look for their definition within their local scope, then to any outer scopes to try to find a definition.

 4. Describe the four rules of the 'this' keyword.

+window binding -- within the global/window scope, 'this' refers to the window/console object implicit binding -- when a function is called, whatever is to the left of the dot defines 'this' in the called function new binding -- when 'this' is used in a constructor function explicit binding -- when you use .call or .apply to explicitly define the object you want 'this' to refer to

 5. Why do we need super() in an extended class?

+super() links the child's attributes to the parent's constructor, and using super() means not having to use Object.create()

 ## Project Set up